michaelpatrickpurcell/prophecy/README.md

 So, this roll yields the values {`3`, `6`, `5`, `1`, `6`, `2`, `6`, `4`}.
 The Result of this roll is five Hits.
 This Result exceeds the Difficulty Rating of the Scene so the Outcome of the Check is a Success.    -->

-#### Sketching Scenes
-The players _Sketch_ Scenes when they [Write an Outline](#write-an-outline) describing the how the Characters will try to prevent the impending catastrophe.
-To Sketch a Scene, the players will define the Objective, establish the Setting, and assign the Difficulty Rating for the Scene.

-#### Performing Scenes
-The players _Perform_ Scenes when they [Tell the Story](#tell-the-story) about the Characters' adventures as they try to enact the plan described in the Outline.
-To Perform a Scene, the players will:
-   1. __Investigate the Scene__ -
-     The players describe the Objects and Aspects that the Characters might encounter in the Scene.
-   2. __Make a Check__ -
-     The players identify pairs of Matching Aspects and make a Check to determine the Outcome of the Scene.
-   3. __Interpret the Outcome__ -
-     The players describe the Characters' actions in the Scene, how they led to the specified Outcome, and the narrative consequences of that Outcome.

 ## Gameplay
 The game is divided into four phases: Receive a Prophecy, Create Characters, Write an Outline, and Tell the Story.